-AWS Data Pipeline Alternative
+Alternatives to AWS Data Pipeline

 As mentioned above, the AWS data pipeline is not without its cons and can make easier jobs seem complex if there are components outside the AWS universe.
-In such cases, your needs may be better served by a fully-managed data integration platform like Hevo.
+In such cases, your needs may be better served by a fully managed data integration platform like Hevo.

-AWS Data Pipeline Pricing
+Pricing of AWS Data Pipeline

 The data pipeline is priced in terms of activities and preconditions that are configured in the console and their frequency of executions.
-AWS classifies the frequency of executions as low in case of activities that are executed up to once per day.
+AWS classifies the frequency of executions as low in the case of activities that are executed up to once per day.
 All activities that are executed more than once per day are high-frequency activities.
-Low-frequency one on AWS is charged at $.6 per month and the one on on-premise systems is charged at $1.5 per month.
+The low-frequency one on AWS is charged at $.6 per month and the one on on-premise systems is charged at $1.5 per month.
 High-frequency activities start at $1 per month and go up to $2.5 per month for on-premise systems.

-All the resources used in the pipeline activity like EC2 instances, EMR clusters, Redshift databases etc are charged at the normal rates and comes above the pipeline pricing.
+All the resources used in the pipeline activity like EC2 instances, EMR clusters, Redshift databases, etc are charged at the normal rates and comes above the pipeline pricing.
 Above mentioned charges are only for the pipeline features.